Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 Since all predictions $ddc_{t, i, k}<0$, our architecture enforces that $dc_{t, i, j} / d\theta_{j}$ is decreasing in $j$, ensuring concavity of the consumption function.
 The exponential function further guarantees that all $dc_{t, i, j} / d\theta_{j}>0$, making sure that the consumption function is also monotone.
 In the third step, we use the cumulative sum to construct the implied consumption grid, as in equation \eqref{eq:het_consgrid}.

 \emph{Borrowing constraints}: With a slight modification of the procedure described above, we can additionally encode the borrowing constraint $\theta_{t+1}^i\geq\underline{\theta}=0$ directly into the network architecture.
-For a given asset price and given dividends, we can convert the distance between points in the asset grid, $d\theta_j$, to differences in cash-at-hand ($cah$) by multiplying the asset grid distance with the payout of the asset.\footnote{Other income \emph{i.e.} labor income and startup rents is constant across the asset grid, and hence can be omitted in this calculation.} In our model: $dcah_j = d\theta_j (D_t + \Gamma p_t)$.
+For a given asset price and given dividends, we can convert the distance between points in the asset grid, $d\theta_j$, to differences in cash-at-hand ($cah$) by multiplying the asset grid distance with the payout of the asset.\footnote{The income form other sources, such as labor income and startup rents, is constant across the asset grid, and can hence be omitted in this calculation.} In our model: $dcah_j = d\theta_j (D_t + \Gamma p_t)$.
 We know that the consumption function is increasing and concave in cash-at-hand.
-We can ensure monotonicity and concavity of the consumption function by making sure that the marginal propensity to consume, i.e. $dc/dcah$, is positive and decreasing.
-To additionally ensure that the borrowing constraint is always satisfied, it is sufficient to ensure that the marginal propensity to consume, is bounded from above by 1.
-We can achieve this by following a three step procedure, similar to the one outline in the previous paragraph.
+We can ensure monotonicity and concavity of the consumption function by making sure that the marginal propensity to consume, \emph{i.e.} $dc/dcah$, is positive and decreasing.
+To additionally ensure that the borrowing constraint is always satisfied, it is sufficient to ensure that the consumption share at the borrowing constraint and the marginal propensities to consume are bounded from above by 1.
+We can achieve this by following a three-step procedure, similar to the one outlined in the previous paragraph.
 The neural network now predicts

 where we use a sigmoid activation function to ensure that $0 < cs_{t, i,0}\leq 1$.
 Where $cs_{t, i, 0}$ denotes the consumption share out of cash-at-hand at the first grid point on the asset grid.
 We use a softplus activation and multiplication with $-1$ to ensure that all predicted $dmpc_{t, i, j}<0$.
 In the second step we construct the consumption value at the first asset grid point $c_{t, i, 0} = cs_{t, i, 0} \times cah_{t,i,0}$.
 Since $cs_{t, i, 0}$ always lies between 0 and 1, the borrowing constraint is satisfied.
 We then obtain the marginal propensity to consume